Properties, Preparation, Characterisation and Devices

 Graphene is a comprehensive resource for academics, materials scientists, and electrical engineers working in the microelectronics and optoelectronics industries.

-A resource for academics and materials scientists and electrical engineers working in the microelectronics and optoelectronics industry.
+Materials scientists and electrical engineers working in the microelectronics and optoelectronics industry

 Part 1 Preparation of graphene: Epitaxial growth of graphene on silicon carbide (SiC); Chemical vapour deposition (CVD) growth of graphene films; Chemically derived graphene; Graphene produced by electrochemical exfoliation.
 Part 2 Characterization of graphene: Transmission electron microscopy (TEM) of graphene; Scanning tunneling microscopy (STM) of graphene; Raman spectroscopy of graphene; Photoemission of low-dimensional carbon systems.
 Part 3 Electronic transport properties of graphene and graphene devices: Electronic transport in graphene: Towards high mobility; Electronic transport in bilayer graphene; Effect of adsorbents on electronic transport in graphene; Single-charge transport in graphene; Graphene spintronics; Graphene nanoelectromechanics (NEMS).